riobanerjee/nimbus-predict/README.md

 ## Deployment to GCP

-TODO:
-This project will be set up for automatic deployment to Google Cloud Platform App Engine using GitHub Actions.
+This project is set up for automatic deployment to Google Cloud Platform App Engine using GitHub Actions.

 Using GCP Cloud Run from the Console.
 <!--